Vaping was once the favored method for safety but is there now lung damage in vaping?

 Price isn’t always the best indicator, and it requires a bit of leg work on the consumer’s part.
 If you’d like to know for sure, you’ll need to read the label.
 Luckily, it’s not too difficult if you know what to look out for.

 Real CBD vape oil will have lots of numbers on the label.
 Things like expiration dates (yes, vape oil expires) as well as batch numbers.
 You’ll also want to see phrases like “certified CBD,” “pure cannabidiol,” “hemp-derived,” and “full-spectrum.”
-These are all indications the vape oil is likely natural and comes from a responsible source.
+These are all indications the vape oil is not synthetic.

 Finally, even though the FDA is out of the cannabis game, other third-party watchmen are not.
 Most reputable CBD companies contract with outside firms to verify their CBD products and attest to their natural authenticity.
 If you have a third-party label on your bottle, do a quick internet search and see if the verifier is legit.